bamford/lvm-rsync-backup/README.md

 Usage
 -----

-First ssh to captain (you may need to enter your password):
+First ssh to `captain` (you may need to enter your password):

     ssh captain

+All the following should be performed on `captain`, not your desktop machine.

 If you haven't already got an ssh key on captain, create one: